duxsco/gentoo-installation/docs/index.md

 - [x] **Rescue system** based on a **customised SystemRescueCD** that provides the [chroot.sh](https://github.com/duxsco/gentoo-installation/blob/01dad0465eb76d04bd4107a5ec16d02f5b2de30e/bin/disk.sh#L202-L281) script to conveniently chroot into your Gentoo installation.
 - [x] **Hardened Gentoo Linux (optional)** ([link](https://wiki.gentoo.org/wiki/Project:Hardened))
 - [x] **SELinux (optional)** ([link](https://wiki.gentoo.org/wiki/Project:SELinux))

-!!! important
-    This guide requires the use of systemd for measured boot to work.
-If you don't want to switch over from OpenRC you can take a look at my [older documentation](https://github.com/duxsco/gentoo-installation/tree/v2.1.1).
-That isn't maintained anymore though.

 ## 1.3.
 SSH Connectivity